ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d2 - - - day planning.md

 <!-- @LT: tell students they may want to ask someone if they want to partner for project 3 -->

 - (individual) LAB | MongoDB - Advanced Querying
-  - Note: to import the db, you can use MongoDB Compass.
+  - To import the db, you can use MongoDB Compass.
+  - Advice: skip the bonus

 - (in groups) Mini Project - REST API - Day 2
+  - Pay special attention to the research part: "Mongoose | Getting Started"

 - Bonus:
-  - Research: Express `req.query`
   - Follow the steps in the unit from tomorrow "Mongoose | Introduction"
   - Codewars Katas